ternandsparrow/wild-orchid-watch-pwa/tests/human-testing.md

 ## comment on remote obs with local edit

-## assert comment on local-only record fails
+## assert commenting fail for a record that hasn't hit iNat yet

 ## edit a comment